tailhook/verwalter/doc/concepts.rst

 .. image:: pic/cross-dc-dialog.svg
    :alt: a dialog between DC1 and DC2 where DC1 requests resources from DC2
    :width: 800px

+All things here are scriptable.
+So your logic may only move background tasks across data-centers or use cloud API's to request more virtual machines

+.. note:: A quick note to last sentence.
+You can't access cloud API directly because of sandboxing.
+But you may produce a configuration for some imaginary *cloud provider management daemon* that includes bigger value in the setting *number of virtual machines to provision*.

 .. _lithos: http://github.com/tailhook/lithos
 .. _cantal: http://cantal.readthedocs.org